chatapazar/ais-dev-day-2023/documents/preface.md

 :pushpin: How to build container images out of an existing Java application

-:pushpin: How to deploy microservices to Red Hat OpenShift Container Platform
+:pushpin: How to deploy microservices to Red Hat OpenShift Container Platform in various ways.

-:pushpin: How to create (managed) services in Red Hat OpenShift Container Platform (Postgres database, Kafka)
+:pushpin: How to create application supported services in Red Hat OpenShift Container Platform (Postgres database, Kafka)

 :pushpin: How you improve the resilience of our microservices